 I’ve talked about how I don’t really like to use textbooks that much and if possible, I’ll design my own lessons.
-A big part of this is that I think most of the topics in ESL textbooks are overdone and the students (and myself) are bored of them, especially at the higher-levels when students have been studying English for 10+ years.
+A big part of this is that I think most of the topics in ESL textbooks are overdone and the students (and myself) are bored of them.
+This is especially true at the higher-levels when students have been studying English for 10+ years.

 Textbooks=Not Real Life